From the Lab to the Classroom05.28.2013 | Students, Science

-Eleven professionals and recent graduates with backgrounds in science, math and engineering will soon be teaching math and science in high-need local schools as part of an innovative new program at the University of Dayton.
+Thirteen professionals and recent college graduates with backgrounds in science, math and engineering will soon be teaching math and science in high-need local schools as part of an innovative teacher-prep program at the University of Dayton.

 The program recruits accomplished career changers and outstanding recent college graduates in science, technology, engineering, mathematics and medicine (the STEMM fields); transforms the way they are prepared for jobs as teachers; and places them in teaching positions at Ohio's urban and rural schools.

 Partner universities have redesigned teacher preparation programs to prepare the fellows in local classrooms, providing an in-depth clinical experience with mentoring and support from the university and teachers in the district.
-The hands-on training is similar to how physicians learn in hospitals and attorneys learn in law offices.
+The hands-on training is similar to how physicians learn in hospitals.
 Programs also emphasize specific teaching approaches for STEMM fields.
-After a year of classroom-based preparation, fellows commit to teach for at least three years in a high-need Ohio school.
+After a year of intensive preparation alongside teachers in their classrooms, fellows commit to teach for at least three years in a high-need Ohio school.

 Ohio launched its Woodrow Wilson Teaching Fellowship in March 2010 at John Carroll University, The Ohio State University, the University of Akron and the University of Cincinnati.
-Last year, the University of Dayton, Ohio University and the University of Toledo joined the program.
+In 2011, the University of Dayton, Ohio University and the University of Toledo joined the program.
 For a factsheet on the Fellowship and a map of participating universities, visit the related link.

 The program is made possible with federal Race to the Top funds as well as commitments from six Ohio funders, including The Cleveland Foundation, George Gund Foundation, Martha Holden Jennings Foundation, GAR Foundation, Battelle Memorial Institute and The Battelle Fund at the Columbus Foundation, plus matching funds provided by the campuses.
 Additional support for the program came from the state’s Choose Ohio First program.